BlakeRhodes/NeoArcadia/Trade-Goods-Market.md

 # Trade Goods Market

 The first time this market is used, roll a 1d6 to determine the current market table.
-When a player trades at the market, re-roll at the end of the [Prepare Phase](./Prepare%20Phase.html) to determine any market changes.
+When a player trades at the market, re-roll at the end of the [Prepare Phase](./Prepare-Phase.html) to determine any market changes.

-To include Reagents, Plastic, Circuitry, and Glass in the trade goods market tables, we can integrate them as new commodities that reflect a more advanced, possibly industrial or technological aspect of your game world.
-Here's how these items could be incorporated into each table:

 ### Table 1